What to wear during my trip to Iran?

 There is no restriction regarding footwear in Iran and women can wear sandals with painted nails.

-There are fewer rules for men; you should avoid shorts and sleeveless T-shirts.
+There are fewer rules for men.
+As a man, you should avoid shorts and sleeveless T-shirts.
 There is no problem with tattoos.

 Some helpful tips: